 The same is roughly true for bandwidth.
 A low-end VPS typically offers around 1 TB of data.
 Let’s see how much this is.
 The average website size in 2020 was 2,032 KB.
 By dividing the allowed bandwidth with this number, we get the rough number of monthly visits 1 TB allows for, which is 492,000.

 If you have this many visitors on a shared host, you’ll almost certainly be using way more resources than you should be and your website will be down pretty much all the time.
 In fact, if you have anywhere near 500,000 visitors a month then you should probably be looking for much higher-end hosting solutions anyhow — and, with traffic like that coming to your site, you’ll likely have more than enough money to do so!

 VPS accounts are differentiated based on the amount of resources you’re allotted.

-In my experience, if you’ve been getting away with a shared host so far, a $20/month VPS server will probably suit your website/needs.
-What’s more, should you need to, most VPS hosts will let you scale up on practically a moments notice — simply pay them a little more and they’ll allot your site more resources accordingly.
+If you’ve been getting away with a shared host so far, a $10-a-month cloud VPS server will probably suit your website/needs.
+What’s more, should you need to, most VPS hosts will let you scale up on practically a moment’s notice — simply pay them a little more and they’ll add more resources to your site.